 Acting on a request by Governor Sam Brownback, the Kansas Supreme Court ordered the parties to attempt to mediate the issues involved in the school funding lawsuit, Gannon v.
-State, in which the court ruled for the plaintiffs.
+State of Kansas, in which the court ruled for the plaintiffs.
 The parties have now agreed on a law school dean and an attorney to serve as mediators in the case.

 Plaintiffs secured a favorable ruling last month from a three-judge district court panel that held that the state’s cuts to school aid were unconstitutional and would require an estimated $515 million more in funds to meet constitutional compliance.
 The decision, announced in January, enjoined the state from reducing aid below the amount that legislators established to comply with an earlier court decision guaranteeing all children the right to a suitable education.
 Kansas Litigation History.